 Some studies have tried to use surface variables from optical observations to improve the spatial resolution of passive remotely sensed SM products (Peng et al., 2017).
 Zhao et al. (2017) used the triangle method and Landsat satellite observations to disaggregate coarse-resolution SM data.
 Some studies have also shown that polynomial regression is effective in SM and optical observations (Zhao and Li, 2013; Piles et al., 2016).
 However, these methods have some shortcomings in representing the nonlinear relationship between SM and other surface variables (Zhao et al., 2018; Hu et al., 2020).
 Machine learning methods can be applied to show the nonlinear relationships between SM and surface variables.
 Random forest (RF) and artificial neural network (ANN) have been widely used in previous studies due to their high generalization ability and robustness (Yao et al., 2017; Liu et al., 2020; Demarchi et al., 2020; Chen et al., 2021).
 Chen et al. (2021) developed the global surface SM dataset covering 2003-2018 at 0.1° resolution with neural networks and some related variables.
 Im et al. (2016) used machine learning approaches (RF, boosted regression trees, and Cubist) to downscale AMSR-E SM data in South Korea and Australia and found RF to be superior to the other downscaling methods.
 Although these machine learning methods perform well in constructing nonlinear regression models, there are still some shortcomings.
-For example, neural networks are prone to overfitting when the sampling is inefficientthere are inefficient samples (Piotrowski and Napiorkowski, 2013) or variables that are weakly correlated with the dependent variable (Elshorbagy and Parasuraman, 2008; Ågren et al., 2021).
-Since the RF algorithm uses random sampling with replacement, its simulation results will not exceed the range of training set and tend to ignore some extreme values when used as a regression model (Belgiu and Drăgut, 2016).
-Also, it does not perform well when learning from an extremely imbalanced training data (Lin et al., 2021). -Extreme gradient boosting (XGB), as a new ensemble learning method (Chen and Guestrin, 2016), performs well in some fields (Wang et al., 2020; Fan et al., 2021; Ma et al., 2021), but it has rarely been used for soil moisture downscaling.
-Compared with methods such as RF, the XGB algorithm adopts the boosting weighted sampling method, which can reduce the impact of imbalanced data and better simulate the extreme values existing in the samples (Chen and Guestrin, 2016).
-The coarse-resolution remote sensed SM (>10 km) itself has ignored some maxima or minima with relatively finer-grid SMs, so a method that better simulates extreme values will obviously have certain theoretical advantages.
+For example, neural networks are prone to overfitting when there are inefficient samples (Piotrowski and Napiorkowski, 2013) or variables that are weakly correlated with the dependent variable (Elshorbagy and Parasuraman, 2008; Ågren et al., 2021).
+Extreme gradient boosting (XGB), as a new ensemble learning method (Chen and Guestrin, 2016), performs well in some fields (Wang et al., 2020; Fan et al., 2021; Ma et al., 2021), but it has rarely been used for soil moisture downscaling.

 The selection of feature variables is critical for regression models.
 In addition to LST and VI mentioned above, variables such as terrain and soil conditions also have a significant impact on SM.
 Abbaszadeh et al. (2019) downscaled SMAP radiometer SM products over the continental United States using MODIS products (including NDVI and LST), precipitation and topographic data, and also evaluated the influence of soil texture on SM.
-Zhao et al. (2018) added additional surface variables, such as LST-leaf area index (LAI), normalized difference water index (NDWI), surface albedo and the solar zenith angle.
+Zhao et al. (2018) added additional surface variables, such as LST leaf area index (LAI), normalized difference water index (NDWI), surface albedo and the solar zenith angle.
 Hu et al. (2020) added the normalized shortwave-infrared difference bare soil moisture index (NSDSI), horizontally polarized Brightness Temperature (TBh) and vertically polarized Brightness Temperature (TBv) to the regression model.
 In general, all these variables can be classified into vegetation, temperature, soil wetness, topography, and soil factors and sensors conditions.

 In recent years, the Chinese government has carried out afforestation activities in order to reverse desertification in the North.
-Considering the role of SM in terrestrial ecosystems the ecological environment, it is urgent to obtain accurate SM with high temporal and spatial resolution.
-This study aims to downscale SMAP SM products by constructing a nonlinear relationship between SM and related surface variables by means of multiple machine learning methods and generate SM products with higher temporal and spatial resolution in areas affected by desertification desertification areas.
-The in situ observed SM data from the Maqu Monitoring Network and Babao Monitoring Network, several gridded SM products, and precipitation and temperature data from 131 meteorological stations were used for validation and analysis.
+Considering the role of SM in the ecological environment, it is urgent to obtain accurate SM with high temporal and spatial resolution.
+This study aims to downscale SMAP SM products by constructing a nonlinear relationship between SM and related surface variables by means of multiple machine learning methods and generate SM products with higher temporal and spatial resolution in areas affected by desertification.
+The in situ observed SM data from the Maqu Monitoring Network and

+Babao Monitoring Network and precipitation and temperature data from 131 meteorological stations were used for validation and analysis.